ELEVEN NCAA Football Championship Subdivision

 • The Eagles ended both the 2010 regular season and the playoffs as the No. 1-ranked team in the NCAA Football Championship Subdivision by both The Sports Network and in the FCS Coaches Poll.
 Eastern was also No. 1 in the first two polls of the 2011 season, and for two weeks in 2012.
 The Eagles were as high as second in 2013.

-• Former home of NFL All-Pro Offensive Tackle Michael Roos (Tennessee Titans), who has started all 218 football games (through the 2013 season) he has played in dating back to his sophomore season at EWU in 2002.
+• Former home of NFL All-Pro Offensive Tackle Michael Roos (Tennessee Titans), who started 226 consecutive football games he played in dating back to his sophomore season at EWU in 2002 until a knee injury ended the streak in 2014.
 He started 190 of a possible 190 games in that span until an appendicitis attack and subsequent surgery ended the streak in October 2012.

 Eagle Pride . . .

-• Wide receiver Cooper Kupp accounted for four school, one Big Sky Conference and six FCS records with a sensational debut season of 93 catches for 1,691 yards and 21 touchdowns.
-He was selected as the recipient of the Jerry Rice Award given to the top freshman in FCS, and also was a unanimous first team All-America selection in FCS.
+• Wide receiver Cooper Kupp followed his sensational freshman season with a school-record 104 catches in 2014, good for 1,431 yards and 16 touchdowns.
+He accounted for four school, one Big Sky Conference and six FCS records with a sensational debut season of 93 catches for 1,691 yards and 21 touchdowns in 2013.
+He was selected as the recipient of the Jerry Rice Award given to the top freshman in FCS, won the College Performance Awards Wide Receiver Award and also was a unanimous first team All-America selection in FCS in 2013 and 2014.

 • After a sensational season that saw him break a NCAA Football Championship Subdivision record, wide receiver Brandon Kaufman earned the 2012 FCS Wide Receiver Award from College Football Performance Awards (CFPA).
-Kaufman finished the 2012 campaign with a NCAA record 1,850 receiving yards, closing the year with 93 total catches and 16 receiving touchdowns in 14 games.
+Kaufman finished the 2012 campaign with a FCS record 1,850 receiving yards, closing the year with 93 total catches and 16 receiving touchdowns in 14 games.
 Besides earning first team All-Big Sky Conference honors, Kaufman was selected to four All-America teams, including first team honors from College Sports Madness and Beyond Sports College Network.
-Kaufman broke the FCS record for single season receiving yards of 1,712 in EWU’s 45-42 loss in the FCS Playoffs to Sam Houston State on Dec.
-15. Kaufman finished the Sam Houston State game with nine catches for a career-high 215 yards and three touchdowns, with his yardage ranking fifth in school history.
-Kaufman signed a free agent contract with the Buffalo Bills in spring 2013.
+Kaufman left Eastern a year early, and signed a free agent contract with the Buffalo Bills in spring 2013.

-• Quarterback Bo Levi Mitchell won the 2011 Walter Payton Award presented by The Sports Network to the top player in the NCAA Championship Subdivision.
+• Helping teams win titles at the high school, collegiate and professional levels, quarterback Bo Levi Mitchell won the 2011 Walter Payton Award presented by The Sports Network to the top player in the NCAA Championship Subdivision.
 In 2011, Mitchell led the FCS in four categories, including passing yards (4,009) and touchdown passes (33) on his way to breaking four school records.
 He broke EWU’s record for single season passing yards with 4,009, which ranks 17th in FCS history and fifth in Big Sky Conference history.
 He led EWU to a 19-7 record in two years, including the 2010 NCAA Division I title with a 20-19 victory over Delaware.
 He was named the Most Outstanding Player of the championship game, throwing three touchdown passes as the Eagles rallied from a 19-0 deficit to score three TDs in the final 16:48.
-He now plays for Calgary in the Canadian Football League.
+He now plays for Calgary in the Canadian Football League, and was MVP in leading the Stampeders to a victory in the 2014 Grey Cup championship.
+He also led Katy, Texas, High School to an undefeated season and a state championship in 2007.

 • Linebacker J.C.
 Sherritt won the 2010 Buck Buchanan Award presented by The Sports Network to the top defensive player in the NCAA Championship Subdivision.
 He was also selected to six different All-America teams as a first team selection, and was the College Sporting News Defensive Player of the Year and the Big Sky Defensive MVP.
 He broke his own league and school records by finishing his senior season with 176 tackles, which ranks sixth in FCS history.
 He closed his career with a school-record 432 tackles to rank second in Big Sky history and 10th all-time in FCS.
 As a junior, he finished second in the voting for the 2009 Buchanan Award.
 On his way to earning first-team All-America honors on five different teams, he had a school and Big Sky Conference record 170 tackles, and led FCS with an average of 14.2 tackles per game.
 He is now with the Edmonton Eskimos in the CFL, where he was the league’s Defensive Player of the Year after finishing with a CFL record 130 tackles in 2012.